rusuot/MyTime_Mngmnt_App_Contemp_Web_app/README.md

 REACT_APP_MESSAGING_SENDER_ID="G-7SM38NPZGH"
 REACT_APP_APP_ID="1:815549909710:web:ef50f861e9674f7368de9f"
 ```
+If you choose to use your personal Firebase api_key, auth_domain and so on, you need to update those values in my react app env variables.
+Below Firebase steps are detailed to be followed.

 5. Firebase
-6. Note: this is needed if firebase files are not in unzipped folder / expired
+Note: this is needed if firebase files are not in unzipped folder / expired, or you choosed to use your personal ones.
-Create an account into [Firebase](https://console.firebase.google.com/)
+- Create an account into [Firebase](https://console.firebase.google.com/)
-Into "Your Firebase projects", select "+" sign to "Add project"
+- Into "Your Firebase projects", select "+" sign to "Add project"
-Register Web application on Firebase.
+- Register Web application on Firebase.
 From here, you'll have access to firebase configs.
 E.g.: